 The department of Peten is the largest one in Guatemala.
-This department inspired the Guatemalan writer Virgilio Rodriguez Macal to write the book “La Mansion del Pajaro Serpiente”.
+It is a vast territory of savannas, swamps and rainforests that inspired the Guatemalan writer Virgilio Rodriguez Macal to write the book “La Mansion del Pajaro Serpiente”.
 This region is of an incredible natural beauty and is considered one of the most important ecological areas in all Central America.
+It extends from the South of Mexico, through the area of the Lacandón, all the way to the mountains of the North of Belize.
+It is a large wildlife reserve, part of the territory stay Virgin, with old trees of fine wood, like kapok and mahogany.
+Its extensive territory is considered to be one of the lungs of the planet, due to its lush vegetation.
 Its nature and the international importance of the archaeological sites have made Peten one of the most interesting tourist places of the world.

 Places to visit in Peten:

 The Mayan city of El Mirador holds the largest pyramid by volume in the world; Takalik Abaj with ten terraces rising 1500 m from the Pacific and spanning the Olmec to the Maya civilization.
 Peten is one of the most important areas during the Pre-Columbian occupation and therefore the large number of archaeological sites located in this region, which are considered invaluable and have been declared as a patrimony of men.
 A walk to Tayasal will soon take you to the imaginary time of the Prehispanic occupation.
 The current itza'es and the mixed peteneros still tell stories about the history of these warriors.